jsphweid/josephweidinger.com/README.md

  - extract css?? (so it can be cached...)

 content
- - add resume at bottom
- - github link at bottom
  - add something about smart creative, technical insight, dreamer but also doer
  - state of modal enter => where on page, scroll to that when exit modal (and esc???)